 The downside to this numbers-based approach is that it does not consider the impact to business functions or how production would be affected in various risk scenarios.
 When evaluating how business units, processes, and reputation would be impacted by a risk, a qualitative approach is used instead.

 Creating valuable risk management processes means determining the risks that your company is will to accept, transfer, mitigate, and avoid.
-Sometime, a security control is not be cost effective.
+Sometimes, a security control is not cost effective.
 Thus, an organization will choose to avoid the risk completely.
-For example, a small retailer may choose to mitigate in-store purchase risks but avoid online sales since the risk mitigation of PCI DSS compliance is not cost effective for a new business.
+For example, a small retailer may choose to mitigate in-store purchase risks but avoid online sales since the risk mitigation of PCI DSS compliance is not cost-effective for a new business.

 In other cases, a company may choose to transfer risk to a third-party vendor.
 As the small retailer grows, they may choose to use Amazon services to sell goods online.
 Thus, they transfer the PCI DSS risk to that vendor.

 Residual risk, the possibility of a failed security control used to mitigate or transfer risk, is inherent in risk mitigation.
 A hacker may breach a third-party, even Amazon.
 Thus, although the company tried to transfer the risk, a residual risk occurs.
 To protect against this residual risk, the online retailer needs to continuously monitor the vendor’s security stance.

 Know the risks that your company is will to accept, transfer, mitigate, or avoid